Cooley LLP - The Inside View

 Summer program components:

 Cooley’s summer program is designed to give participants an unfiltered introduction to life and practice at the firm.
 It enables them to experience Cooley’s commitment to providing extraordinary legal services in a professional and collaborative environment.
-Comprehensive training opportunities are provided through ‘Cooley College’.
-Constructive feedback is provided at the conclusion of each assignment and in formal mid- and end-of-summer feedback sessions.
-Assigned mentors ensure that each summer associate is integrated into the firm over the course of the program.
+Our program provides opportunities for our summer associates to interact with each other locally and firmwide as a class, which creates bonds that go beyond the summer program.
+Constructive feedback is shared at the conclusion of each assignment, and during both mid- and end-of-summer feedback sessions.
+Assigned mentors ensure that each summer associate is integrated into the firm throughout the program.

 Social media: